WilliamTolstrup/MasterThesis/README.md

 - [x] Calibrate IMU and convert data to usable units
 - [ ] Gather good elbow dataset for EMG and IMU data
 - [ ] Train a machine learning algorithm...
 LDA...
 SVM... ?
-- [ ] Integrate encoder to estimate angle of the arm
+- [ ] Integrate encoder or potentiometer to estimate angle of the arm
-- [ ] Integrate DC to actuate arm based on the model
+- [ ] Integrate DC motor to actuate arm based on the model
 - [ ] Make it work on a microcontroller
+- [ ] Implmenet everything together to work with the exoskeleton

 ### Acquisition of EMG and IMU data